 April is National Donate Life Month, and I am here today because I received a second chance at life.
 I’m the very fortunate recipient of another person’s heart.
 When I type or say it out loud, it still seems so surreal and so long ago.
 But it was only a little more than 8 years ago that congenital heart disease rapidly deteriorated my heart and I was told I needed a transplant.

 Vincent Forseth, 12, received a heart transplant at Children’s Hospital of Wisconsin a week before his seventh birthday.
 He was selected for his courage to represent Wisconsin for Children’s Miracle Network Hospitals Champions program in 2011.
 Vincent was the first child in the Midwest to receive a Berlin Heart, a ventricular assist device, to keep him going until a donor heart could be found.
 Champions like Vincent have dealt with a wide variety of injuries and illnesses.
-A special ceremony was held for Vincent Wednesday at a Walmart store in Madison, where he was surprised with a $500 shopping card, a performance from the University of Wisconsin marching band …Continue reading →
+A special ceremony was held for Vincent Wednesday at a Walmart store in Madison, where he was surprised with a $500 shopping card, a performance from the University of Wisconsin marching band …Click here to continue reading

 Are you looking for that extra special present to give someone?